York Oratory: Tower

-The tower is some 147 ft high and is visible around much of York.
-The design of the tower makes it appear as though the Oratory is taller than the Minster in the background; it is only when a person has passed the Oratory Church that they can see the Minster is taller.
+The tower is some 147 ft tall and is visible around much of York.
+The design of the tower makes it appear as though the oratory is taller than the Minster in the background; it is only when a person has passed the Oratory Church that they can see the Minster is taller.

 The tower holds a fine peal of ten bells, in addition to an Angelus bell (added in 2019 and named "John Henry") with the heaviest eight bells dating from 1938.
 The chime was cast at the foundry of Gillett & Johnston in Croydon, and installed at Saint John's Church in Thornham.
 The bells became available in 1993, and relocated to Saint Wilfrid's.
 Two lighter bells were added in 1995 to create a peal of ten.
 They were cast by John Taylor & Co of Loughborough.
 One is inscribed "Saint Wilfrid"; the other bears the inscription "Ringers ring with one accord.
 Make beautiful music to praise the Lord".